reactjs/react.dev/content/docs/jsx-in-depth.md

 }
 ```

-If you don't use a JavaScript bundler and loaded React from a `<script>` tag, it is already in scope as the `React` global.
+If you don't use a JavaScript bundler and loaded React from a `<script />` tag, it is already in scope as the `React` global.

 ### Using Dot Notation for JSX Type